solidiquis/erdtree/README.md

 A: Yes.

-_Q: Why is there no mention of this project being blazing fast or written in Rust?
+_Q: Why is there no mention of this project being blazingly fast or written in Rust?
 Is it slow or something?_

 A: Okay fine. `erdtree` is written in Rust and is blazingly fast.